ollypettyfer/api-project/README.md

-# api-project (City News and Weather App with React)
+# API-Project (City News and Weather App with React)

 ## MVP: